kiluazen/Amphibious-Drone/README.md

 | Power at Max Thrust in Water| 144.405| 267.0623      | 240.1076       |

 ## Acknowledgement
-- I wanna thank Taha my classmate, we had a lot of the discussion to understand why things are varying in a certain way.
+- To Taha my classmate, we had a lot of the discussion to understand why things are varying in a certain way.
-- Thanks to Prof Dwanil Shukla , He helped me with doubts I had in the way to approach this Assignment
+- To Prof Dwanil Shukla , He helped me with doubts I had in the way to approach this Assignment

 ## Reference
 - [ Knight, M., & Hefner, R. A. (1937).
 Static thrust analysis of the lifting airscrew. ](https://ntrs.nasa.gov/api/citations/19930081433/downloads/19930081433.pdf)